Let's make the financial freedom and stability of a tech career your reality.

 The hardest part is showing up.
 Once you're here, you'll meet with coding coaches, join "after school" study groups, and connect with instructors who take time to get to know you.

 It's cheesy but true: when you're here, you're family.
 Your success is our success.

 Land the job, nail the interview, learn the tech scene's lingo

 Our team of career coaches provide

 - Soft-skills workshop that'll prepare you for agile sprints, imposter syndrome, and conflict-resolution on the job!

 - One-on-one resume help and interview preparation

-- Employer connections and workshops: active tech employers from companies like Quicken and United Shore will visit during bootcamp, and help you prepare for the real world.
+- Employer connections and workshops: active tech employers from companies like Rocket Mortgage and United Shore will visit during bootcamp, and help you prepare for the real world.